initc3/ic3-website/content/events/eth-bootcamp/BootCamp19.md

 # REGISTRATION and SPONSORSHIP

-**STUDENTS**: We are offering free access for a limited number of well-qualified full-time students enrolled at the IC3 campuses (Berkeley, Cornell, Cornell Tech, EPFL, ETH Zurich, UCL, UIUC, and the Technion); <a href="https://docs.google.com/forms/d/e/1FAIpQLSfBq37rmPlBS0k8zuRwa8DltVYq7RcpkdOT15vPOd80HmR2aQ/viewform">please apply here.</a>
+**STUDENTS**: We are offering free access for a limited number of well-qualified full-time students enrolled at the IC3 campuses (Berkeley, CMU, Cornell, Cornell Tech, EPFL, ETH Zurich, King's College London, UCL, UIUC, and the Technion); <a href="https://docs.google.com/forms/d/e/1FAIpQLSfBq37rmPlBS0k8zuRwa8DltVYq7RcpkdOT15vPOd80HmR2aQ/viewform">please apply here.</a>

 **INDUSTRY/PROFESSIONAL PARTICIPANTS**: All must be affiliated with an IC3 Member or a Boot Camp Donor (see details below).